dtcenter/MET/docs/Users_Guide/installation.rst

 The next step will be to identify and download the latest MET release as a tar file (e.g. **v12.0.0.tar.gz**) and place it in the *tar_files* directory.
-The file is available from the MET line under the“RECOMMENDED - COMPONENTS” section on the `METplus website <https://dtcenter.org/community-code/metplus/download>`_ or by using a wget command while in the *tar_files* directory:
+The file is available from the MET line under the “RECOMMENDED - COMPONENTS” section on the `METplus website <https://dtcenter.org/community-code/metplus/download>`_ or by using a wget command while in the *tar_files* directory: